LinusBwana/Python-my-journey/format specifiers/Readme.md

 # Python Format Specifiers Practice

-This repository contains practice exercises for learning format specifiers in Python.
+This directory contains practice exercises for learning format specifiers in Python.
 These examples demonstrate how to control the appearance and formatting of values in f-strings.

 ## Contents